Notes on Causation, Comparison, and Regression: Unweighted comparisons work well in randomized experiments

-In the figure the covariate values for each individual are shown over their left shoulder.
+Figure \ref{fig_rand} portrays the randomized experiment for these 20 individuals.
+In the figure, the covariate values for each individual are shown over their shoulder.
 For example, the treated individual in the top-left corner has a household per-capita income of \$37K and 1 hospital visit in the previous year.
-The \emph{diagnostic dashboard} on the rightmost panel tabulates the means of these two covariates in the sample of 100 treated subjects, 100 control subjects, and the target (here, treated) population as represented by the treated sample.
-It also tabulates the \emph{effective sample size} (i.e., the number of subjects effectively used for estimation) and the \emph{nominal sample size} (i.e., the original number of subjects) in each group.
+The \emph{diagnostic dashboard} on the rightmost panel tabulates first, under `covariate balance,' the means of these two covariates in the sample of 100 treated subjects, 100 control subjects, and their absolute standardized mean difference \citep{rosenbaum1985constructing}.\footnote{The absolute standardized mean difference of a covariate $x$ between the treatment and the control group is defined as $\frac{|\bar{x}_t - \bar{x}_c|}{\sqrt{(s^2_t + s^2_c)/2}}$, where $(\bar{x}_t,s_t)$ and $(\bar{x}_c,s_c)$ are the mean and standard deviations of $x$ in the treatment and control group, respectively.
+Smaller values of this measure indicate better mean balance on $x$.} This diagnostic shows that, save for chance imbalances, the groups bear close resemblance to each other in terms of the covariate means.
+Second, under `study representativeness,' it shows the corresponding means in the target (here, treated) population as well as the absolute standardized mean differences between each group and the target.
+Third, under `sample size,' it presents the effective sample size (i.e., the number of subjects effectively used for estimation) and the nominal sample size (i.e., the original number of subjects) in each group.\footnote{More formally, for a sample of $n$ subjects with weights $w_1,w_2,...,w_n$, the effective sample size is defined as $\frac{(|w_1| + |w_2| + ... + |w_n|)^2}{w^2_1 + w^2_2 + ... + w^2_n}$.
+If the weights are uniform, the effective sample size equals the nominal sample size $n$.} Finally, under `differential weighting,' it displays the minimum, maximum, and quartiles (25th, 50th, and 75th percentiles) of the distribution of the weights (in this case, constant).
+This diagnostic quantifies the deviation from the ideal scenario of uniform (i.e., constant) weights which aid interpretability and minimize the variance of general weighting estimators.